MantisVision/webUtils/docs/ryskurlryskstream.md

 ```
 The process of decoding the data and pairing it with the video frames can be started by invoking ``run`` method on the object.
 It returns a promise which resolves with the object containing HTML canvas element and HTML video element (the latter
-mainly for the reference purposes or to be used in the edge situations when canvas element alone is insufficient):
+mainly for the reference purposes or to be used in the edge situations when canvas element alone is insufficient).
+It is very important to remember that the video is intentionally muted, so if it contains an audio track, the volume
+needs to be turned up through ``setVolume()`` method:
 ```javascript
 ryskObj.run()
 	.then(elements =>